Alignak-monitoring/alignak-doc/source/20_annexes/host.rst

 business_impact_modulations
   This variable is used to link with business_impact_modulations objects.
 It will allow such modulation to apply (for example if the host is a payment server, it will be important only in a specific timeperiod: near the pay day).
 Look at business_impact_modulations objects for more details.

-icon_set
-  This variable is used to set the icon in the Alignak Webui.
-For now, values are only : database, disk, network_service, server
-  *Note:* In WebUI version 2, this variable is not used anymore

 maintenance_period
   Alignak-specific variable to specify a recurring downtime period.
-This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made (no ":ref:`blackout <thebasics/timeperiods#how_time_periods_work_with_host_and_service_checks>`" times). `announcement`_
+This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made.

 service_overrides
   This variable may be used to override services directives for a specific host.
 This is especially useful when services are inherited (for instance from packs), because it allows to have a host attached service set one of its directives a specific value.
 For example, on a set of web servers, **HTTP** service (inherited from **http** pack) on *production* servers should have notifications enabled **24x7**, and *staging* server should only notify during **workhours**.
 To do so, staging server should be set the following directive: **service_overrides HTTP,notification_period workhours**.
 Several overrides may be specified, each override should be written on a single line. *Caution*, *service_overrides* may be inherited (through the **use** directive), but specifying an override on a host overloads all values inherited from parent hosts, it does not append it (as of any single valued attribute).
-See :ref:`inheritance description<advanced/objectinheritance>` for more details.
+See :ref:`inheritance description<configuration/objects_inheritance>` for more details.

 service_excludes
   This variable may be used to *exclude* a service from a host.
 It addresses the situations where a set of services is inherited from a pack or attached from a hostgroup, and an identified host should **NOT** have one (or more, comma separated) services defined.
 This allows to manage exceptions in the service assignment without having to define intermediary templates/hostgroups.
-See :ref:`inheritance description<advanced/objectinheritance>` for more details.
+See :ref:`inheritance description<configuration/objects_inheritance>` for more details.
   This will be **ignored** if there is *service_includes*

 service_includes
   This variable may be used to *include only* a service from a host.
 It addresses the situations where a set of services is inherited from a pack or attached from a hostgroup, and an identified host should **have only** one (or more, comma separated) services defined.
 This allows to manage exceptions in the service assignment without having to define intermediary templates/hostgroups.
-See :ref:`inheritance description<advanced/objectinheritance>` for more details.
+See :ref:`inheritance description<configuration/objects_inheritance>` for more details.
   This variable is considered **before** *service_excludes*

 labels
   This variable may be used to place arbitrary labels (separated by comma character).
-Those labels may be used in other configuration objects such as :ref:`business rules <medium/business-rules>` grouping expressions.
+Those labels may be used in other configuration objects such as :ref:`business rules <alignak_features/business_rules>` grouping expressions.

 business_rule_output_template
   Classic host check output is managed by the underlying plugin (the check output is the plugin stdout).
-For :ref:`business rules <medium/business-rules>`, as there's no real plugin behind, the output may be controlled by a template string defined in ``business_rule_output_template directive``.
+For :ref:`business rules <alignak_features/business_rules>`, as there's no real plugin behind, the output may be controlled by a template string defined in ``business_rule_output_template directive``.

 business_rule_smart_notifications
-  This variable may be used to activate smart notifications on :ref:`business rules <medium/business-rules>`.
+  This variable may be used to activate smart notifications on :ref:`business rules <alignak_features/business_rules>`.
 This allows to stop sending notification if all underlying problems have been acknowledged.

 business_rule_smart_notifications
-  By default, downtimes are not taken into account by :ref:`business rules <medium/business-rules>` smart notifications processing.
+  By default, downtimes are not taken into account by :ref:`business rules <alignak_features/business_rules>` smart notifications processing.
 This variable allows to extend smart notifications to underlying hosts or service checks under downtime (they are treated as if they were acknowledged).

 business_rule_host_notification_options
-  This option allows to enforce :ref:`business rules <medium/business-rules>` underlying hosts notification options to easily compose a consolidated meta check.
+  This option allows to enforce :ref:`business rules <alignak_features/business_rules>` underlying hosts notification options to easily compose a consolidated meta check.
 This is especially useful for business rules relying on grouping expansion.

 business_rule_service_notification_options
-  This option allows to enforce :ref:`business rules <medium/business-rules>` underlying services notification options to easily compose a consolidated meta check.
+  This option allows to enforce :ref:`business rules <alignak_features/business_rules>` underlying services notification options to easily compose a consolidated meta check.
 This is especially useful for business rules relying on grouping expansion.

 snapshot_enabled
-  This option allows to enable snapshots :ref:`snapshots <medium/snapshots>` on this element.
+  This option allows to enable snapshots on this element.

 snapshot_command
   Command to launch when a snapshot launch occurs